Ad monetization and user acquisition are two sides of the same coin.

 Furthermore, optimizing towards monetization events (or monetization-inducing events) is a large part of our efforts.
 However, this poses major challenges when measuring ad monetization given that most of our partners don’t provide user-level data that’s reliable enough to attribute value.

-Editor’s Note: ironSource offers a new solution called User-Level Ad Revenue that provides our clients with the user-level data they need in order to monetize effectively and bid accordingly.
+Editor’s Note: ironSource offers a new solution called Ad Revenue Measurement that provides our clients with the device-level data they need in order to monetize effectively and bid accordingly.